Mortgage With Bad Credit And Lower Credit Scores

 Home Buyers needing to get qualified for a home mortgage with bad credit and lower credit scores are not alone.
 Borrowers can get a mortgage with bad credit as long as they have been timely with all monthly credit obligations for the past 12 months.
 Just because borrowers had a period of prior bad credit does not make them a bad credit risk.
 Lenders who specialize in originating and approving mortgages with bad credit realize this.
 There are many reasons why people had periods of bad credit especially after the financial, credit, and real estate collapse of 2008.

 Home Loan After Bankruptcy And Foreclosure

 Every American knows of someone who has either filed bankruptcy and/or had a foreclosure.
-Over half of my mortgage loan borrowers have had a prior bankruptcy, foreclosure, deed in lieu of foreclosure or short sale.
-Many home buyers, especially first time home buyers, just assume that they cannot get a mortgage with bad credit and open collections.
-You do not have to pay off your old collections in order to qualify for a mortgage with bad credit.
-You can still get a residential mortgage loan with open unsatisfied collections, medical collections, charge offs, previous repossessions of autos, and previous late payments.
+Over half of my mortgage loan borrowers have had a prior bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale.
+Many homebuyers, especially first-time home buyers, just assume that they cannot get a mortgage with bad credit and open collections.
+Borrowers do not have to pay off outstanding collections and charged-off accounts to qualify for a mortgage.
+Borrowers can still qualify for a home loan with unsatisfied collections, medical collections, charge-offs, previous repossessions of autos, and previous late payments.